 The Holidays tab groups public holidays by country, supports country search, date filtering, manual add/edit/delete, collapsible country groups, and a sync flow that can include extra countries.

-The Change Log records key create, update, delete, approve, and reject actions, including role changes, role definitions, API key events, imports, and proposal decisions.
+The Change Log records key create, update, delete, approve, and reject actions, including role changes, role definitions, API key events, imports, and allocation, leave, travel, skill, and certification approval decisions.
 Where available, it stores old and new values so reviewers can see what changed.

 Manage > Access has Users and Roles sub-tabs.
 Users assigns email addresses to named roles, links users to person records, removes access, and can set a password or email a temporary password to an existing workspace user.
 If the temporary password email cannot be delivered, an error is shown and the user's password is left unchanged, so the action can simply be retried.
 Roles defines named permission sets with module-level view and modify rights.
 System roles cannot be modified, while custom roles can be created for your organization.

 Base access is the broad role level, admin or member.
 Module permissions decide whether a role can view or modify each product area.
-Scoped modules can be set to All, Team, or Own, and proposal roles can choose which proposal types auto-approve.
+Scoped modules can be set to All, Team, or Own.
 The left navigation and API access both use these resolved permissions.

 Sync People creates or updates user access rows from people records that have an email address, links each user to the matching person record, and assigns the default member role where needed.
 It reports synced, linked, already complete, and skipped-no-email counts.
 It is useful after bulk people uploads or email cleanup.